-Prog Rock Countdown #1: In Which we Illuminate the "Dark Side of the Moon" by Pink Floyd.
+Prog Review #1: In which we Illuminate the "Dark Side of the Moon" by Pink Floyd.

 Being a stay-at-home dad more-or-less full time has made it hard to follow through on my Star Trek review project (don’t worry, it’s not dead and more articles are to come).
 I’m finding lately that I can listen to a lot of music, and thanks to Spotify, I’ve been exploring tons of stuff that I never otherwise would have even been aware of.
 So, in the interest of maintaining my huge following of readers by writing about immensely popular content, I’ve decided to tackle a new project that appeals to the popular tastes of my nearly 8 regular readers.
 This of course means expanding my knowledge of progressive music.
 Everyone loves prog!